 Healthcare Reform 101

-Nurse practitioners (NPs) are registered nurses with graduate education in nursing.
-Most NPs have a master’s degree, which requires at least two years of full-time study beyond the bachelor’s degree in nursing.
-NPs specialize in pediatrics, adult and gerontology, family and women’s primary care, occupational health, psychiatric/mental health and acute care.
+Nurse practitioners are registered nurses with graduate education in nursing.
+Most nurse practitioners have a master’s degree, which requires at least two years of full-time study beyond the bachelor’s degree in nursing.
+They specialize in pediatrics, adult and gerontology, family and women’s primary care, occupational health, psychiatric/mental health and acute care.
 Sub-specialty preparation, such as oncology, is also available.
-Search for schools that provide training for this career.

 Nurse practitioner educational programs include graduate courses in health sciences (e.g., pathophysiology, pharmacology, epidemiology) and courses in the diagnosis and clinical management of health and illness.
 Students also complete several semesters of supervised clinical practice to demonstrate competency in providing health care.
 Graduates from these programs are eligible to sit for national board examinations to become certified.